checkedc/checkedc-clang/README.md

 |Debug X64 Linux  | Checked C and clang regression tests| ![Debug X64 Linux status](https://msresearch.visualstudio.com/_apis/public/build/definitions/f6454e27-a46c-49d9-8453-29d89d53d2f9/217/badge)|
 |Release X64 Linux| Checked C, clang, and LLVM nightly tests|![Release X64 Linux status](https://msresearch.visualstudio.com/_apis/public/build/definitions/f6454e27-a46c-49d9-8453-29d89d53d2f9/238/badge)|

+## News

+We updated the LLVM/clang sources that we are using on June 20th, 2017.
+If you have built your own copy of the compiler, you will need to delete your cmake build directory and re-run cmake after you sync.

 ## Trying out Checked C